 MULTI-DAY, FULL-DAY, OR TWO HALF-DAY WORKSHOPS

-Purchase of a multi-day, full-day, or two half-day workshops on the same day, will include show admission for the day(s) of the workshop(s) only.
+Purchase of a multi-day, a full-day, or two half-day workshops on the same day will include show admission for the day(s) of the workshop(s) only.
 Lectures and special events not included.

 Please stop by the AQS Information Center to receive admission for that day.

 A multi-day workshop is held over the course of multiple six-hour days.

 A full-day workshop is a six-hour workshop within a single day.

 For the most creative and productive QuiltWeek experience, AQS provides the following guidelines for our classrooms.

 - Present your online registration name badge or receipt from the AQS Information Center to the instructor upon request for entry.
 Name badges can be printed at home from the Name Badge/Agenda/Confirmation Email sent after registering online.